spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 description: 'Create and Deploy a Stream Processing Pipeline using Spring Cloud Data Flow'
 ---

-# Stream Processing with Data Flow using RabbitMQ
+# Stream Processing with Data Flow and RabbitMQ

-In this section we will show how to register stream applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry, Kubernetes and your local machine.
+This section shows how to register stream applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry, Kubernetes, and your local machine.

-In the previous guide, we created `Source`, `Processor` and `Sink` streaming applications and deployed them as standalone applications on multiple platforms.
+In the previous guides, we created `Source`, `Processor` and `Sink` streaming applications and deployed them as standalone applications on multiple platforms.
-In this guide, we will register these applications with Data Flow, create a Stream DSL and deploy the stream to Cloud Foundry, Kubernetes, and your local machine.
+In this guide, we register these applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry, Kubernetes, and your local machine.

 ## Development

-All the sample applications from the previous guide are available as `maven` and `docker` artifacts at the `https://repo.spring.io` maven repository.
+All the sample applications from the previous guide are available as `maven` and `docker` artifacts at the `https://repo.spring.io` Maven repository.

-For the `UsageDetailSender` source:
+For the `UsageDetailSender` source, use one of the following:

 ```
 maven://io.spring.dataflow.sample:usage-detail-sender-rabbit:0.0.1-SNAPSHOT